Find a Recipe!

 • Add the penne to the boiling water and parcook for 5 minutes.
 (Pasta will still be firm.)

-• Scoop out 1 cup of pasta water and then drain the pasta.
+• Scoop out 1 cup of water from the pot and then drain the pasta.

-• Add the pasta and pasta water to the bowl along with the marinara sauce..
+• Add the pasta and reserved water to the bowl along with the marinara sauce..

 • Give everything a good stir to evenly distribute the cheese and basil.

-• Remove the pasta from the oven.
+• Remove from the oven.
 Uncover the dish and break up the burrata over the dish so that the cheese is spread out over the top.
 Recover the baking dish.

-• Let the pasta rest for 10 minutes.
-Then uncover and top with the basil.
+• Let rest for 10 minutes.
+Then uncover and top with more basil.
 Serve.

 Notes

-• Pasta: There are a number of short tube pastas which would be great in this recipe.
+• Pasta: There are a number of short tube shapes which would be great in this recipe.
 Ziti, rigatoni, and mostaccioli are other choices.

-• Make ahead: Make the pasta up through step 8.
-Then pour the pasta into the baking dish, wrap it well, and either store in the refrigerator overnight or in the freezer for up to two months.
+• Make ahead: Make the recipe up through step 8.
+Then pour everything into the baking dish, wrap it well, and either store in the refrigerator overnight or in the freezer for up to two months.
 To cook take the cold pasta (if frozen, thaw overnight), cover with foil and bake for 40-50 minutes.
 Continue with the recipe as written.

 • Marinara Sauce: You can use a fresh sauce, such as my Italian Marinara, or your favorite bottled sauce.